About Dr. Adina

 .jpg)

-Dr. Adina Newman grew up listening to stories about her own ancestors and developed a keen interest in all things history and tradition.
+Dr. Adina Newman, EdD grew up listening to stories about her own ancestors and developed a keen interest in all things history and tradition.
 Her Ashkenazi Jewish family primarily settled in Massachusetts and Maine in the late 19th and early 20th century, which has allowed her to develop the necessary skills to research New England as well as how to locate pertinent immigration records.
 She also regularly researches her own family back to Eastern Europe, including to modern day Lithuania, Latvia, Belarus, Ukraine, and Estonia, and has journeyed through her own family records around the world.

 Relevant Education